Andrej-Art/Mailharpoon/README.md

 Ein vollständiger Phishing-Detector mit ML-Modellen, Web-Interface und API.

+## Scientific Foundation

+This project is based on current research in phishing detection:

+- **Classical ML Models:** Following the review by [Qasim et al.](paper/Phishing_Website_Detection_Using_Machine.pdf), we implement Decision Trees, Random Forest, and SVM models that have shown high accuracy in phishing website detection.

+- **Hybrid Approach:** Inspired by [Thapa et al. (2025)](https://arxiv.org/html/2507.07406v1), we combine classical ML/DL models (for high accuracy and efficiency) with quantized LLMs (for context-aware detection and explainability).
+This hybrid approach addresses the challenge of adversarial rephrasing while maintaining computational efficiency.

+- **Feature Engineering:** Our feature extraction is based on established research showing that URL structure, domain characteristics, and suspicious patterns are key indicators for phishing detection.

 ## Übersicht

 Dieses Projekt implementiert einen Phishing-Detector, der E-Mails und URLs auf Phishing-Verdacht analysiert.
 Die Anwendung besteht aus: